RundizBones/framework/.wiki/getting-started.md

     * **public/default.htaccess** file contains default configuration for use with web server.<br>
         ---*This file is no need on production.*---
     * **public/.htaccess** file is copied from **public/default.htaccess** and maybe modified the configurations.
 * **storage** folder contains server side storage folders and files such as cache, logs.
 Some modules may put the server side files here to prevent access from public.
+The reserved folder in this **storage** folder is **logs**.
 * **System** folder contains the framework files.
 * **Tests** folder contains unit tests.<br>
     ---*This folder is no need on production.*---